Figure BIRTH 2. Percentage of All Births that are Nonmarital Teen Births, by Race and Ethnicity 1940-2003

 - In contrast to the earlier Figure BIRTH 1, which showed nonmarital teen births as a percentage of all teen births, Figure BIRTH 2 shows births to unmarried teens as a percentage of births to all women.
-This percentage fell in the last four years, from 9.7 to 8.5 percent, reversing a long upward trend since 1940.
-This rate may be affected by several factors: the age distribution of women, the marriage rate among teens, the birth rate among unmarried teens, and the birth rate among all other women.
+This percentage fell in the last five years, from 9.5 to 8.2 percent, reversing a long upward trend since 1940.
+This rate may be affected by several factors: the age distribution of women, the marriage rate among teens, the birth rate among unmarried teens and the birth rate among all other women.

-- The percentage of all births that were nonmarital teen births has also dropped among white women over the past four years, declining to 7.2 percent in 2002.
+- The percentage of all births that were nonmarital teen births has also dropped among white women over the past five years, declining to 7.1 percent in 2003.
 This drop is in contrast to the long upward trend, from less than 1 percent in 1960 to nearly 8 percent in 1998.

-- Among black women, the percentage of all births that were nonmarital teen births fell to 16.7 percent in 2002, the lowest percentage since 1969.
-This rate has varied greatly since 1940, rising sharply to a peak of 24 percent in 1975, and showing a gradual decline in most years since then.
+- Among black women, the percentage of all births that were nonmarital teen births fell to 16.2 percent in 2003, the lowest percentage since 1969.
+This rate has varied greatly over time peaking at 24 percent in 1975, and then gradually declining over most of the past three decades.
 The sharp increase in the late 1960s and early 1970s reflects a 30 percent rise in nonmarital teen births among black women concurrent with a 6 percent decline in total black births from 1969 to 1975.

 Note: Trends in nonmarital births may be affected by changes in the reporting of marital status on birth certificates and in procedures for inferring nonmarital births when marital status is not reported.
 Beginning in 1980, data are tabulated by the race of the mother.
 Prior to 1980, data are tabulated by the race of the child.
 Teens are defined as people ages 15 to 19.